panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ### 3.2 Indirect function invocation

 As stated in the previous section, a regular function invocation has `this` resolved as the global object.
-Is there a way for a regular function to have a custom value of `this`?
+Is there a way for a regular function to have a customizable value of `this`?

 Welcome the indirect function invocation, which can be performed using: